-In order to apply, students must hold a bachelor's degree in a related field a bachelor's degree in an unrelated field with two years of professional experience.
+In order to apply, students must hold a bachelor's degree in a related field or a bachelor's degree in an unrelated field with two years of professional experience.
 They must also have completed coursework in chemistry, trigonometry, and algebra.
 Most programs take two to three years to complete.

 Master of Science Degree in Occupational Health